Rifle and Pistol Disciplines

 Service Rifle matches use 4-foot-square yellow targets with a black aiming mark, and black-and-white moving targets.
 The scoring system is similar to the one for F Class.
 All shooters are expected to help mark the targets in the zeroing phase before each match.

-Alpine members also shoot in Service Rifle competitions in New Zealand and the USA, using semi-automatic service rifles such as the AR-15.
+Alpine members also shoot in Service Rifle competitions in the USA, using semi-automatic service rifles such as the AR-15.